planetfederal/geogig-py/doc/source/usage.rst

 	>>> print tree[0].features[0].attributes
 	{'open': True, 'name': 'Central park', 'area': 23876.5, "the_geom": MULTIPOLYGON (((-122.87290 42.335, ...

-Geometries are Shapely objects, so you can use methods from the Shapely library to operate on them.

 You can even add new elements to the repository, or modify existing ones.

 ::